-“It’s good that you travel as a family,” said Craig.
+“It’s good you travel as a family,” said Craig.
 “Have you ever been to China?”

 “I’m afraid not.”

 “There are beautiful birds near a lake where we live,” said Suzy.
-“Maybe on you could visit us on your next bird-watching trip.”
+“Maybe you could visit on your next bird-watching trip.”

 “I’m Li Ying,” said Suzy.
 “We’d love to host you for a weekend.”